-Ankle-brachial index (ABI) - your doctor may recommend measuring the blood pressure at the arm and the ankle.
-A value below 0.9 is inappropriate.
+Ankle-brachial index (ABI) - your doctor may recommend measuring blood flow by assessing the blood pressure at the arm and the ankle.
+The value below 0.9 is inappropriate.

-Peripheral artery ultrasound, which uses ultrasound waves to produce pictures of the peripheral arteries in the leg.
+Peripheral artery ultrasound, which uses sound waves to produce pictures of the peripheral arteries in the leg.

-Peripheral artery angiography is a diagnostic imaging tool that uses a contrast medium and a special X-ray machine to study the condition of arteries and blood flow.
+Peripheral artery angiography is a diagnostic imaging tool that uses a contrast medium and a special X-ray machine to study the condition of veins, arteries, and blood flow.